sudorock/clj-webserver/README.md

 # clj-webserver

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+(WORK IN PROGRESS)
+A simple HTTP server written in Clojure and uses the Java.net module.

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 Sunil KS

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at